-Surviving A Borderline Parent is the first step-by-step guide for adult children of parents with the traits of borderline personality disorder (BPD), whether diagnosed or undiagnosed.
+A step-by-step guide for adult children raised by a parent with the traits of borderline personality disorder (BPD).

 Surviving A Borderline Parent is really about two main things: Understanding what you went through as a child and overcoming the issues that hold you back now.

 If you think you were raised by a borderline parent, diagnosed or not, this book can help you1.
 Learn more about BPD and borderline traits.

 2. Identify the messages children receive from parents with borderline traits.

 3. Learn why you may have felt responsible for others and out of step with your peers.